tldr-pages/tldr/pages/common/odps-auth.md

 # odps auth

-> Manage authorities in ODPS (Open Data Processing Service).
+> User authorities in ODPS (Open Data Processing Service).

 - Show authorities of a user: